 Interested?
-Attend one of our open house sessions or see what others have to say!
+Attend one of our virtual open house sessions or see what others have to say!

 We're happy to talk with you about any questions you have.
 Get in touch with us now for a no-pressure conversation about whether or not the Franklin University graduate accounting program is right for you.